RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 This allow simple handling when the benefit of having per model definition would currently not overcome the overhead of defining it.

-An issue with this is that this it not declarative and does not have equivalent in a declarative only language that is not Turing complete as `make`.
+An issue with this is that it is not declarative and does not have equivalent in a declarative only language that is not Turing complete as `make`.
 But as long as it is used with explicit inclusion lists (no wildcard) and no blacklists, it is easy to map it to a per model definition from the other